Up-Mods/LibZoomer/README.md

 # LibZoomer

 A library that allows other mods to create zooms and custom spyglasses easily.
-Currently has the basics done but is very messy.
+Currently has the basics done but it's still being polished for usage by Ok Zoomer (and also for other mods).

 ## Usage